DaySloth/fitness-tracker/README.md

 ## Description

 This application is build for those who like to remain active, and keep a record of that.
 Once you load the web app up it will display your previous workout, and give you the option to either continue that workout or to start a new one.
+After submitting your workout you can view your wonderful progress on the dashboard.
+Keep up the great work.

 ## Usage

 You can visit the [Link](https://allister-fitness-tracker.herokuapp.com/) provided and this will take you to the Heroku deployed application.
-Since this is deployed on Heroku it utilizes JawsDB through Heroku to store the data.
-You will simpily put in the burger you would like to order and submit it.
-Afterwards it will display in the ordered category with the option for you eat the order.
-If you eat the order it will update the SQL database and move the order to the eaten category.
-Once it does this it will give the option to throw the trash away.
-If you choose this it will delete the burger from the SQL database.
+This is deployed on Heroku it utilizes Mongo DB to store the data.
+You will simpily continue your previous workout or start a new one, this will take you to choose a type of workout.
+Once you select one it will give you fields to fill out and submit.
+Once submitted it will make an entry into the database and update the last recorded workout.

+You also have options to view your stats of all previously recorded workouts by visiting the stats page.

 ## Credits